jasonjmcghee/WebMCP/README.md

 npx @jason.today/webmcp --help
 ```

-All configuration files (tokens, `.env`, server PID) are now stored in `~/.webmcp` directory, making it easy to maintain state between sessions.
-The MCP server file is also copied to this directory during installation, so you can reference it directly in your MCP client configuration.
+All configuration files are stored in `~/.webmcp` directory.

 ## How It Works